Inishsirrer: Geography

 Inishsirrer is around 1 km off the coast of Gweedore, not faraway from Inishmeane.
 It is around 1.6 km long and 400 m wide.
-Near the northern tip of the island there is a sandy bay that can be used for anchoring boats.

 History

 A small community used to live on Inishsirrer in the first part of the 20th century, but today the island is uninhabited and its old buildings are mostly ruined.

 Fishing

 Inishsirrer was known as a good spot for lobster fishing.